qablet/qablet-contracts/docs/specifications/timetable.md

 ### Time

-The time of an event in years (float) from the valuation date.
+The UNIX timestamp (milliseconds) of an event.

 ### Op